-- 1.1.
-Note the financial and non-financial performance of Growth Works and request any required changes to reporting going forward. - 1.2.
-To note and comment upon the programme performance up to 31 May 2022.
-Please note the performance is up until 31 May 22, although the charts below are for Q6 that being April to end of June, so there is effectively still a month's activity to conclude the Q6 period.
+- 1.1 To note the financial and non-financial performance of Growth Works and request any required changes to reporting going forward. - 1.2 To note and comment upon the programme performance up to 31 May 2022.
+The performance is up until 31 May 2022, although the charts are for Q6, that being April 2022 to end of June 2022, so there is effectively still a month's activity to conclude the Q6 period.